 What do the confessions of Nat Turner and those of Jeffrey Dahmer have in common?
 Paul Outlaw answers this provocative question in Berserker, a hilariously unsettling look into America's “heart of darkness” - our national obsessions with race, sex and violence.
-This homoerotic stew of physical theater combines excerpts from The Confessions of Nat Turner and transcripts of statements made by the infamous Milwaukee serial killer with texts from maverick African American authors Essex Hemphill, Samuel Delany and Outlaw himself.
+This homoerotic stew of physical theater combines excerpts from The Confessions of Nat Turner and transcripts of statements made by the infamous Milwaukee serial killer; prose and poetry by maverick African American authors Essex Hemphill and Samuel Delany; and Outlaw’s reflections on his family, his coming-of-age in New York and his experiences as an African-American in Germany.

 “Outlaw’s performance is raw, riveting, often perverse, and decidedly unsettling.”